History of EVP

 Thomas Edison

-Only Thomas Edison knew for certain whether he
+Only Thomas Edison knew for certain whether he believed

-personalities do transcend death and continue to
+transcend death and continue to exist in another

-exist in another dimension or sphere of existence,
+dimension or sphere of existence, then it should be

-instrument to record the voices of these
+possible to construct an instrument to record the

-Edison "I don't claim that our
+by Mr. Edison "I don't claim that our

 personalities pass on to another existence or